 Previously, I talked on a whole lotta places about what I did to my poor, poor Windows 11 PC.
 Due to a whole lotta people wantin' me to, I decided to make a page describin' how any other guy can make his Windows 11 PC look like XP.
+This guide has pictures, so hopefully it should make more sense.

 This is the biggest page on the website.
 B)